PATHOLOGY AND MEDICINE - 2017/8

 The learning and teaching strategy is designed to:

-In class case study, group discussion and mock tests (6h) to provide intellectual stimulation to the students and to help students in understanding the lecture content.
+In class case study, group discussion, mock tests and feedback tutorial sessions (7 h) to provide intellectual stimulation to the students and to help students in understanding the lecture content and provide feedback.

 Guided study (70h): 1) Virtual learning (50 h): Materials will be provided in SurreyLearn module website including module information, lecture notes, illustrations, and study guidance.
-2) Hard copies and booklet: Students will be given a printed booklet including the principle of cytology, practical guidance, detailed protocols and questionnaires.
-3) Library provides recommended textbooks.
+2) Hard copies and booklet (10 h): Students will be given a printed booklet including the principle of cytology, practical guidance, detailed protocols and questionnaires.
+3) Library provides recommended textbooks (10 h).

 Practical (3h) Laboratory work consists two parts: